-Since 2016, ECRIN has embarked on several new capacity building projects and has added many new multinational clinical trials to its portfolio, spanning multiple disease areas.
+Over the years, ECRIN has become involved in several additional capacity building projects and has added many new multinational clinical trials to its portfolio, spanning multiple disease areas.
 The provision of trial management services is its core activity.
-In terms of projects, ECRIN is coordinating work packages in various H2020-funded projects (see list here), among others.
+In terms of projects, ECRIN is coordinating work packages in various FP7- and H2020-funded projects (see list here), among others.
 As for clinical trials, ECRIN’s portfolio (of past/current projects) is now well over forty multinational studies, and growing!
-These studies involve, on average, seven countries, which includes both ECRIN’s nine Member and Observer Countries and other countries (as a rule, ECRIN provides support to trials when they involve at least two Members).
+These studies involve, on average, seven countries, which includes both ECRIN’s nine Member and Observer countries and other countries (as a rule, ECRIN provides support to trials when they involve at least two Members).
 Recently, ECRIN contributed to the development of a global initiative to facilitate international collaboration in clinical trials (www.crigh.org).

 ECRIN-RKP aimed to determine bottlenecks to multinational collaboration in academic clinical studies.
 These were identified as discrepancies in the national organisation and practice of clinical research, as well as the inability of academic institutions to fulfil sponsors’ responsibilities in foreign countries (e.g., due to a lack of national partners or understanding of national legal and regulatory requirements, among others.